Kyoto: The Locals

 –Please tell me more…

--First of all, they are not a prostitute but there are some of them ended up having a relationship with their patron, but it’s a personal choice, there is no such thing in their task -to become a Maiko someone should reach age 15, then they should find a host family who usually trains Maiko but that’s not easy, then she lives with the host, another Maiko, and Geiko.
+-to become a Maiko someone should reach age 15, then they should find a host family who usually trains Maiko but that’s not easy, then she lives with the host, another Maiko, and Geiko.
 Their early days will be filled with a lot of traditional music, dancing, instrument, and ceremonial training.

 -they even should behave in public even if they’re not on work, their clients nowadays are mostly tourists or loyal patron, and their income actually is given back to the host and managed by the host